Who are The Orrell Trust and what do we do?

 Why we collect and keep information about you

-Here at The Orrell Trust, we aim to provide you with the highest quality of service.
+The Orrell Trust aims to provide you with the highest quality of service.
 To do this we keep relevant records about you and the service we have provided or plan to provide for you.
 These records will be specific to the type of service you are accessing and may include:

 - Basic details about you, like address, date of birth, telephone number, etc